multifreded/hv20/day05/README.md

 ## Solution

-Reading the title _Image DNA_ I immediately thought of a hashing algorithm for visual similarity in pictures like [PhotoDNA].
+Reading the title _Image DNA_ I immediately thought of a hashing algorithm for visual similarity in pictures like [PhotoDNA]().
 Aaaaand that was a red herring.

 [PhotoDNA]: https://en.wikipedia.org/wiki/PhotoDNA

 Calculating the visual difference between the two pictures gave this: